S3-working-group/s3-practical-guide/S3-practical-guide.md

 Flow of value is guided by (explicit and implicit) agreements and assumptions.

-Continuous flow of value reduces the potential for accumulation of waste, and also makes for shorter feedback loops and amplifies learning.
+Continuous flow of value reduces the potential for accumulation of waste, and amplifies learning by shortening feedback loops.

-(Work in progress is regarded as waste because it ties up resources)
+**Note:** Work in progress is regarded as waste because it ties up resources.

 ---